What are biofuels?

 While there are obvious advantages to using biofuels, there are a handful of disadvantages too.
 First and foremost of these is that they still produce CO2 when burned, which leads to greater amounts of greenhouse gas in the atmosphere.
 A certain amount of this is offset by the fact that the plants used to make the fuel in the first place absorb CO2 as they’re grown.

-However, some people claim that the extra energy that goes into producing biomass (such as ploughing fields and spreading fertilizer) means they produce more CO2 than fossil fuels do already.
+However, there are claims that the extra energy that goes into producing biomass (such as ploughing fields and spreading fertilizer) means they produce more CO2 than fossil fuels do already.

-Then there’s the threat to food production to consider.
+There’s also the threat to food production to consider.
 Every acre of land that’s used to make biofuels is land that isn’t being used to grow crops to keep the population fed.
-In some places, this has led to food becoming more expensive too.
 The environmental impact of forests being cleared for farmland that may be used to grow plants for fuel is a further downside.

 Do biofuels have a future?